nucypher/nucypher/docs/source/pre_application/cloud_node_management.rst

     # NB: environment variables and cli args function identically for both update and deploy

-    # set some environment variables to configure Ursula workers on all your hosts
+    # set some environment variables to configure nodes on all your hosts
     $ nucypher cloudworkers deploy -e DONT_PERFORM_WORK_ON_SUNDAY=true

     # set a max gas price and gas strategy for existing hosts